fzi-forschungszentrum-informatik/cartesian_controllers/cartesian_controller_utilities/README.md

 # Cartesian Controller Utilities
-A helper package with additional functionality for the `spacenav_node`.

-This package turns the *spacenav_node* from the [joystick_drivers](https://github.com/ros-drivers/joystick_drivers) into a force and motion control input device for teleoperation with the `cartesian_controllers`:
+This package turns the 3DConnexion (*spacenav_node*) from the [joystick_drivers](https://github.com/ros-drivers/joystick_drivers) into a force and motion control input device for teleoperation with the `cartesian_controllers`:

 - **Force control**: Re-publish `geometry_msgs/Twist` messages as `geometry_msgs/WrenchStamped` messages to intuitively control the `target_wrench`.
 - **Motion control**: Turn `geometry_msgs/Twist` messages into a `geometry_msgs/PoseStamped` to smoothly steer the robot via its `target_frame`.
-- **Button commands**: Define custom commands for the spacenav buttons with ROS command line instructions.
+- **Button commands**: Define custom commands for the space mouse buttons with ROS command line instructions.
 You can trigger events, such as calling ROS services and publish to topics.

 ## Install
 We need some additional system dependencies